Shakthivelms8/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

     | **Global Distribution** TAB | Disable Multi-region Writes |

     >**Note** : DeploymentID is the a unique id associated to each environment.
 You can find the value inside the environment details page.

-    > &#128221; Note that you can enabled **Continuous** mode during the creation of the Azure Cosmos DB account, by selecting it under the **Backup Policy** tab.
+    >&#128221; Note that you can enabled **Continuous** mode during the creation of the Azure Cosmos DB account, by selecting it under the **Backup Policy** tab.
 In this Lab you have the choice of enabling this feature during account creation or after the account is created in the optional section below. **Enabling the feature *after* the account is created *could take longer than 5 minutes*.**

     > &#128221; Note that *[Multi-regions write accounts are not currently supported for continuous backups][/azure/cosmos-db/continuous-backup-restore-introduction]*.

     > &#128221; Your lab environments may have restrictions preventing you from creating a new resource group.
 If that is the case, use the existing pre-created resource group.

+1. Click on **Review + Create** and after validation get Success click on **Create**.

 ### Task 2: Add a database and two containers to the account